 - This recipe is designed for the 6-quart Instant Pot.
 I don't often use the sauté function on the IP, but in this recipe it's important to cook the bacon, onion, and garlic a bit before pressure cooking.
 The bacon goes in first and cooks until some of the fat is rendered.

 - Use the apple cider vinegar to deglaze the pot (which means dissolving and scraping up the browned bits on the bottom of the pot), and then add the rest of the ingredients.

 - Cook on high pressure for 12 minutes and then do an instant pressure release.
 Give the greens a stir and they're good to go!

 Sure!
 Turnip greens, mustard greens, chard, and kale, alone or in combination, can work in this recipe — and they're all traditionally used in southern cooking.
 Depending on the age and thickness of the greens, they may not need as much cooking time.

 You can store leftovers tightly sealed in the fridge for up to a week.

 Yes!
 Instead of the bacon, sauté the onions and garlic in two tablespoons of olive oil.
-Add 1/2 teaspoon of smoked paprika to the pot along with the Hungarian paprika, to evoke some of the same smoky flavor that bacon would have provided.
+Add ½ teaspoon of smoked paprika to the pot along with the Hungarian paprika, to evoke some of the same smoky flavor that bacon would have provided.
+Swap in vegetable broth for the chicken broth.
 Everything else can stay the same.

 How to serve it